-Nets say 4 players test positive for new coronavirus
+Nets say Kevin Durant, 3 other players test positive for new coronavirus

-NEW YORK (AP) — The Brooklyn Nets say four of their players have tested positive for the new coronavirus.
+NEW YORK (AP) — The Brooklyn Nets say four of their players including Kevin Durant have tested positive for the new coronavirus.

+A hat bearing the new logo of the Brooklyn Nets is displayed during a news conference to unveil the new logos of the Brooklyn Nets in New York, Monday, April 30, 2012.
+(Source: AP Photo/Seth Wenig/AP)

 That brings the total to seven known positive tests in the NBA.